kaosborn/KaosCombinatorics/README.md

 * The `Combinatorics` folder contains all source code and the build.
 Building the Release configuration of the project contained in this folder will produce a `.nuget` file and documentation for distribution.
-This library is Multi-targetted to .NET Standard 1.0, .NET 4.0 and .NET 3.5.
+This library is multitargeted to .NET Standard 1.0, .NET 4.0 and .NET 3.5.

 * The `Help` folder contains a [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) project that produces documentation from embedded XML comments.
 Output is a Microsoft Help v1 file with a `.chm` extension and a static web site.

 * The `Test` folder contains unit tests and some short running stress tests.
+Test engine is MSTest.
 Code coverage is 100%.